 Once licensed, consultants are typically required to renew their licenses periodically by completing continuing education.
 Continuing education serves to keep insurance consultants up-to-date with new healthcare laws and regulations.
 Classes may explore issues in consumer protection and ethics among other topics.

 Career and Salary Information

-The BLS reported that insurance sales agents were expected to see average job growth from 2014-2024, specifically a 9% increase.
-In May 2015, the median salary for insurance sales agents was $48,200, per the BLS.
+The BLS reported that insurance sales agents were expected to see a faster than average average job growth from 2018-2028, specifically a 10% increase.
+In May 2018, the median salary for insurance sales agents was $50,600, per the BLS.

 While a high school diploma is the minimum education requirement for entry-level positions as an international health insurance consultant, candidates with a bachelor's degree in business or a finance-related field may have increased job opportunities.
 Those interested in this career will need to become licensed in the state where they intend to work and, in most states, will need to take continuing education courses to maintain licensure.